M25 and A12 closures set to affect Essex this weekend

 A12

-From junction 19 to 15 on the Southbound carriageway there will be closures for concrete renewal works.
+The A12 Northbound to Southbound from Junction 15 to 19 there will be lane and carriageway closures for concrete renewal works.

 This will take place from 9pm on Friday to 6am on Saturday.